nathanl/searchlight/README.md

 Similarly, Searchlight adds ActionView-friendly methods to your classes if it sees that `ActionView` is a defined constant.

+## Compatibility

+For any given version, check the .travis.yml file to see what Ruby versions we're testing for compatibility.

 ## Installation

 Add this line to your application's Gemfile: